dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Personal Finance, not Professional Finance.
    1. Its a religion.
 More religion than asset.
    1. Cryptonite, better watch out
+   1. The properties that made bitcoin a great decentralizing tool also rendered bitcoin an expensive and slow medium of exchange.
+   1. Lightning network: Above-chain project
    1. A question of trust.
 Can you trust the code when there are hackers trying to exploit the developers mistakes?
    1. Volatile because of a lack of fundamental valuation.
    1. Cryptocurrency is too volatile to be used as money